mvolkmann/blog/src/smalltalk.md

 and select Open...Installed Packages.
 This opens an "Installed Packages" window.

+To browse everything that is defined in a package:

+- Select the package.
+- Click the "Browse" button.
+- This opens a "Browser for package" window.

 To create a new package:

 - Click the "New" button in the center strip of buttons.